GMY2018/ChlCluster/README.md

 # ChlCluster
 Visualizing the results of functional clustering of the chlorophyll-a data

-Type in runGitHub(repo='ChlCluster', username='GMY2018') to see the app
+Type in runGitHub(repo='ChlCluster', username='GMY2018') in R to see the app